CHARACTERIZATION OF EVIDENCE CULTURAL the archaeological sites of MUNICIPIIO Cabaiguan, Province Sancti Spiritus, CUBA [1 ª VERSION]

 Will A Dog Die From Pancreatitis

-THE ROUND I .- Explorations
+THE ROUND I .- Explorations and field activities

 In September 2003, Eng.
 Orlando Alvarez de la Paz, a member of the Speleological Society of Cuba, reported the discovery of an important archaeological site on the right bank of the river Zaza, municipality Cabaiguán of Sancti Spiritus province in central-southern region of Cuba.